openstax/rex-web/tests/ui/README.md

 ## Uploading results to TestRail

-The TestRail integration is currently intended to be used during a local test run of the cnx-automation suite when the uploading of results to TestRail is desired.
+The TestRail integration is currently intended to be used during a local test run of the rex-web pytest suite when the uploading of results to TestRail is desired.

 Make a copy of of the testrail.example.cfg:

-    $ cp testrail.example.cfg testrail.cfg
+    $ touch testrail.cfg

-Replace the example values with the appropriate values:
+Add these configs with the appropriate values:

     [API]
     url = https://instance.testrail.net/
     email = testrail_user@domain.com
     password = api_key

+    [TESTRUN]
+    assignedto_id = id_of_user
+    name = default_test_run_name
+    project_id = id_number
+    suite_id = id_number

 To run the tests only for webview and a specific set of tests: